urmi-21/pyrpipe/docs/source/tutorial/index.rst

+.. _Tutorial Overview:

 Tutorial
 ========

 This tutorial provides introduction to pyrpipe.
-The first part describes using pyrpipe's RNA-Seq related modules to implement RNA-Seq processing pipelines.
+New users can start here to get an idea how to use pyrpipe APIs for RNA-Seq or other analysis.
+This tutorial is divided into smaller sections.

+First section describes the recommended way of installing pyrpipe and setting up conda environments.

+Then, an introduction to basic RNA-Seq API is provided via a simple RNA-Seq processing pipeline example.

+After that, there is information on how to extend pipelines using third-party tools and integrate pyrpipe into snakemake for more scalable workflows.

-The latter topics cover details on how to use pyrpipe framework to integrate any third-party UNIX command/tool in python.
+The latter topics provide cover details on pyepipe_engine, pyepipe_module and pyrpipe_diagnostic which provide many useful and helpful functionality.

 .. toctree::